hwdegroot/hwdegroot.github.io/site/content/posts/uiautomation-of-a-custom-control/index.md

 showComments: true
 ---

 Recently I found a blog post I never really published (on an ancient blogger account).
-However I am not very active in `C#.NET` nowadays, so maybe noone is using this anymore.
+However I am not very active in `C#.NET` nowadays, so maybe no-one is using this anymore.

 Anyway this might actually help some people, so here it is, dug up from the past...